As an Amazon Associate I earn from qualifying purchases.

 - Use Glass Jars or Plastic Bags to Ripen Your Tomatoes

 Keeping your tomatoes in a glass jar or a plastic bag keeps the ethylene in one place, making the fruits ripen faster.
 Don’t stuff the tomatoes into the glass jar; two to four tomatoes is sufficient.
-Make sure you add a banana or an apple that is already ripening.
+Make sure you add a ripening banana in with them.

 Make sure you keep the bag or jar sealed to keep the ethylene inside.
 However, these methods are less breathable, so they increase the risk of molding.
 Poke a few holes in the plastic bag and open the jar periodically.
 Keep a close eye on it!